Project-Monode/monode-serverless/README.md

   }
 }
 ```
-Here, the functions entries will be translated to serverless function enteries, and the resources entries will be translated to serverless resoruce entries.
+Here, the functions entries will be translated to serverless function enteries, and the resources entries will be translated to serverless/CloudFormation resoruce entries.
 Feel free to explore the example cloud component types.

-### Cloud Component Instances
-Cloud component instances are instances of cloud component types.
-For example, if S3 was a cloud component type, then and instance of the S3 type would model a single bucket.
-To define a new cloud component instance:
-  1. Create a file in your Monode project and name it `<InstanceName>.<TypeName>.ts`.
-  2. At the top of the file add `import { <TypeName> } from '<path/to/cloudtype/file/<TypeName>.cloudtype>';`
-  3. Define and export your cloud component instance. `export default <TypeName>.defineNew({...});`

 ### Compiling
 When you run `$ mnd compile` or `$ monode compile` in your Monode project, Monode will analyze the cloud componet types and instances, and export their config and code to the sepcified `serverless.json` file.